LumaTeam/Luma3DS/README.md

 You'll need armips and [bin2c](https://sourceforge.net/projects/bin2c/) added to your Path.
 [HERE](http://www91.zippyshare.com/v/ePGpjk9r/file.html) is a pre-compiled version of armips.

+You also need to have a recent build of makerom in your path for the injector to be built.

 Lastly, just run Make and everything should work!

 Copy everything in 'out' folder to SD root and run!